glowkeeper/P3D/docs/labs/week1Session2.md

 Now is an excellent time to save your newly created scene and project.

 You are going to light up your scene.
-First, we're going to need a lamp asset, so go to the [unity asset store](https://assetstore.unity.com/), and add the free [PBR LAMPS PACK](https://assetstore.unity.com/packages/3d/props/interior/free-pbr-lamps-70181) to your Unity assets.
-Now download and import that into your project.
+First, we're going to need a lamp asset, so go to the [unity asset store](https://assetstore.unity.com/), and add the free [PBR LAMPS PACK](https://assetstore.unity.com/packages/3d/props/interior/free-pbr-lamps-70181) to your Unity assets by downloading and importing that into your project.
 Before you can use the imported lamps, you must update them to use URP; so go to _Edit_, _Render Pipeline_, _Universal Render Pipeline_, _Upgrade Project Materials ..._.
-Drag the _Large round lamp_ [prefab](https://docs.unity3d.com/Manual/Prefabs.html) into your room in the scene, and use a transform to position it in the middle of your ceiling.
+Drag the _Large round lamp_ [prefab](https://docs.unity3d.com/Manual/Prefabs.html) into your room in the scene, and use a transform to scale it to a size of your liking and position it in the middle of your ceiling.
 Ensure the lamp is facing into the room.

 Currently, the lamp does not emit any light, so you are going to change that by adding a _Point Light_ to it; do so by going to _GameObject_, _Light_, _Point Light_.
 Move it until it looks as though the lamp is emitting light and play around with the settings until you find a colour and intensity that you like.

-Additionally, currently, this is supposed to be an inside scene, so we do not want ambient directional light to have an affect.
-There are a number of ways to achieve this; first (and probably best), is to switch the directional light's _Mode_ from _Realtime_ to _Baked_, when it appears to obey the geometry much better (since there is no front wall at the moment, you may need to change some parameters to ensure the light is not affecting the room).
-Secondly, you could simply delete the _Directional Light_.
+Additionally, this is supposed to be an inside scene, so we do not want ambient directional light to have an affect.
+There are a number of ways to achieve this; first (and probably best), is to just delete it.
+Or you could switch the directional light's _Mode_ from _Realtime_ to _Baked_, when it appears to obey the geometry much better (since there is no front wall at the moment, you may need to change some parameters to ensure the light is not affecting the room).
 Figure 4 shows the Game tab with the _Directional Light_ deleted, and the _Point Light_ added to the lamp.

 ![](./images/simpleRoomLit.png)